 March 20, 1915, Zhytomyr, Ukraine – August 1, 1997

-Sviatoslav Teofilovich Richter was a Ukrainian pianist well known for the depth of his interpretations, virtuoso technique, and vast repertoire.
+Sviatoslav Teofilovich Richter was a Soviet pianist of Russian-German origin, well known for the depth of his interpretations, virtuoso technique, and vast repertoire.
 He is widely considered one of the greatest pianists of the 20th century.

 His repertoire ranged from Handel and Bach to Szymanowski, Berg, Webern, Stravinsky, Bartók, Hindemith, Britten, and Gershwin.